Neural machine Translation

 Training machine translation for multiple language pairs leads to more generalization in the models, and helps low-resource language pairs.
 Moreover, the input to machine translation may also be enriched by information from other modalities, such as images or speech.
 And finally, machine translation may just be one task of an integrated neural network that performs other language processing tasks.

-Multilingual Multimodal Multitask is the main subject of 18 publications.
+Multilingual Multimodal Multitask is the main subject of 71 publications.
+42 are discussed here.

 Pre-trained word embeddings:Di Gangi and Federico (2017) do not observe improvement when using monolingual word embeddings in a gated network that trains additional word embeddings purely on parallel data.
 Abdou et al. (2017) showed worse performance on a WMT news translation task with pre-trained word embeddings.
 They argue, as Hill et al. (2014); Hill et al. (2017) did previously, that neural machine translation requires word embeddings that are based on semantic similarity of words (teacher and professor) rather than other kinds of relatedness (teacher and student), and demonstrate that word embeddings trained for translation score better on standard semantic similarity tasks.
 Artetxe et al. (2018) use monolingually trained word embeddings in a neural machine translation system, without using any parallel corpus.
 Qi et al. (2018) do show gains with pre-trained word embeddings in low resource conditions, but that benefits decrease with larger data sizes.